thesp0nge/enchant/README.md

 # enchant

+## README

+As far as today (20120912) enchant project it will be stopped and all the features will be covered by [links](https://github.com/thesp0nge/links) project I wrote to automate robots.txt scan.

 ## Introdution

 enchant is is tool aimed to discover web application directory and pages by fuzzing the requests using a